SUJITHVARGHESEe/Task--assignment/README.md

 # Task--assignment

- for this project run : npm run dev
+ for run this project clone this and use : npm run dev